VETERINARIAN IV, AGRICULTURE

 DESIRED OR PREFERRED QUALIFICATIONS

-At least one year of poultry pathology experience.
+At least one year of livestock pathology experience.